 Getting help at home can allow your loved one to live safely in their own home for longer.
-With the right support and assistance they can maintain their wellbeing, their independence and their dignity.
+With the right support and assistance, through live in care specialists, they can maintain their wellbeing, their independence and their dignity.

 Private Home Help ServicesMany of us would love to grow old in our own homes, with everything we need and love close at hand.
 But sometimes deteriorating health and mobility can make it difficult to keep up with the day-to-day aspects of independent living.
 If your loved one is finding the housework, shopping and cooking is getting on top of them, then home help may be the answer.
 Getting help at home can allow your loved one to live safely in their own home for longer, and may prevent or delay the need to move into sheltered housing or a residential facility.
 Once home care is in place, the level of service can adapt to the developing needs of your loved one, to provide support with self-care where necessary, so that they can maintain their wellbeing, and their dignity.

 What can home help do?Home help can come into your loved one’s home and provide support and a helping hand.
 Live in care specialists can perform light household tasks like nipping out to the shops to get essential provisions, helping with laundry and cleaning, or they can just pop the kettle on for a cup of tea, a chat and some companionship.
 Depending on your loved one’s individual care requirements, a caregiver can provide assistance with self-care like washing and bathing, using the toilet, dressing, feeding and reminding them to take their medicine.
 It really can adapt to the particular needs of the person being cared for.

 Consider their needsBefore choosing home help, sit down with your loved one to work out exactly what help they want and need.